drmodun/tournament-app/apps/web/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Features

+### Real-time Notifications

+The application includes a real-time notification system using Server-Sent Events (SSE).
+When a user receives a notification:

+- A toast notification appears on screen
+- The notification is stored for later viewing in the notifications panel

 ## Learn More

 To learn more about Next.js, take a look at the following resources: